Rxann/nightstorm/README.md

 # About

-nightstorm is A High Level library that provides async interfaces to popular modules. nightstorm is currently an in-development project and is not published to npm yet!
+nightstorm is a high level library that provides async interfaces to popular modules. nightstorm is currently an in-development project and is not published to npm yet!

 ## Documentation